 Thousands of readers of Pastor Russell's writings believe that he filled the office of 'that faithful and wise servant' and that his great work was giving to the household of faith meat in due season.
 His modesty and humility precluded him from openly claiming this title, but he admitted as much in private conversation, (Watchtower Dec.
 1, 1916, p.
 357).

 Which is it?
 Is the Watchtower right or wrong about Russell?
 Given that it has made many errors in the past in its prophecies which proves it does not speak for God, it seems clear that the Watchtower Organization is clearly not the "faithful and discreet slave" mentioned by Jesus.
-A slave of God would not go around changing its doctrines, making false prophecies, or attempt to control the thinking of its people.
+A slave of God would not go around changing its doctrines, making false prophecies, or attempting to control the thinking of its people.
 The Watchtower Bible and Tract Society is not the faithful and discreet slave.